suvarna03/NlpFlipltNews/README.md

       b: Nearest Neighbors
       c: Random Forest

-Insights
+**Insights**
-  1: Naive Bayes performs excellently with high ROC AUC (0.999) and generalizes well (small gap between train and test accuracy), indicating robustness and less overfitting.
+  * Naive Bayes performs excellently with high ROC AUC (0.999) and generalizes well (small gap between train and test accuracy), indicating robustness and less overfitting.
-  2: KNN performs slightly lower on all metrics, and could be sensitive to data scaling and neighborhood choice.
+  * KNN performs slightly lower on all metrics, and could be sensitive to data scaling and neighborhood choice.
 Still a solid performer.
-  3: Random Forest has the highest overall performance, perfect train accuracy (possible overfitting), and best general test scores (accuracy, precision, recall, F1).
+  * Random Forest has the highest overall performance, perfect train accuracy (possible overfitting), and best general test scores (accuracy, precision, recall, F1).

-Recommendation
+**Recommendation**
-1: Random Forest is the top performer overall in terms of predictive power.
+* Random Forest is the top performer overall in terms of predictive power.
-2: Naive Bayes is a close second, simpler and faster, suitable if interpretability and speed matter.
+* Naive Bayes is a close second, simpler and faster, suitable if interpretability and speed matter.
-3: KNN is decent but not optimal here; may benefit from tuning k or scaling
+* KNN is decent but not optimal here; may benefit from tuning k or scaling